autodistill/autodistill/docs/base_models/evaclip.md

 # Autodistill EvaCLIP Module

-_Note: This module was contributed by a third-party unaffiliated with Roboflow._
+_Note: This module was contributed by a third-party community member unaffiliated with Roboflow._

 This repository contains the code supporting the EvaCLIP base model for use with [Autodistill](https://github.com/autodistill/autodistill).